 Alexandra Borchardt is Director of Strategic Development at the Reuters Institute for the Study of Journalism.
 Prior to this she was managing editor of Süddeutsche Zeitung (SZ), Germany’s leading quality daily, where she is still a contributing writer.

-Alexandra Borchardt is managing editor of Süddeutsche Zeitung (SZ), Germany’s leading quality daily.
-She is also editor of Plan W, a quarterly magazine for women and business, that she launched in 2015.
-Alexandra has been with SZ for eleven years holding several functions in the politics and business sections.
-In her reporting she focuses on democracy and the internet, the future of work and the gender debate.
-She teaches Leadership in the 21st century at TU Munich and gives lectures and talks on digitization and the media.
-In 2015 she published Das Internet zwischen Diktatur und Anarchie: Zehn Thesen zur Demokratisierung der digitalen Welt (Süddeutsche Zeitung Edition Streitschrift).
+At SZ she held several functions in the politics and business sections.
+She was also founding editor of Süddeutsche’s ‘Plan W’, an award winning quarterly magazine for women and business.
+In her reporting she has focused on democracy and the internet and the future of work.
+She teaches 'Leadership and Strategy in the 21st Century' at TU Munich and gives lectures and talks on digitisation and the media.
+In 2015 she published The Internet between Dictatorship and Anarchy: Ten Assertions about Democracy in the Digital World (Das Internet zwischen Diktatur und Anarchie: Zehn Thesen zur Demokratisierung der digitalen Welt (Süddeutsche Zeitung Edition Streitschrift)).
 Before joining SZ she worked in several functions for Financial Times Deutschland and Deutsche Presse-Agentur.

 Alexandra holds a Ph.D. in Political Science from Tulane University, New Orleans (1994), and in 2013 completed a Programme for Management Development at IESE Business School, Barcelona.
 She lives in Oxford and outside of Munich with her husband and two children.